 Between 2005 and 2018, during the first two stages of the Development Strategy, the company implemented 16 investment projects, with the volume of investments totalling over 1 billion dollars.

-Among those are the projects to produce carbamide-formaldehyde concentrate, formalin, phenol-formaldehyde resins and spunbond, the construction of a hydrogen unit (licensed from Haldor Topsoe of Denmark) and the M-450 methanol unit (licensed from Haldor Topsoe), as well as the modernisation of caprolactam production and the generating capacity.
+Among those are the projects to produce urea-formaldehyde concentrate, formalin, phenol-formaldehyde resins and spunbond, the construction of a hydrogen unit and the M-450 methanol unit, as well as the modernisation of caprolactam production and the generating capacity.
 In 2017, another project under the strategic programme, the ammonium sulfate compaction unit, was implemented.
 Fertilisers produced by the company are of the highest quality.

-In 2018, Shchekinoazot completed the implementation of four significant large-scale projects: the M-450/A-135 combined methanol/ammonia production unit (licensed from Haldor Topsoe), the SK-200 sulfuric acid unit, the production of perfume-quality dimethyl ether (joint venture with PCC SE of Germany) and new treatment facilities using membrane technology, which allows for the minimal possible environmental footprint.
+In 2018, Shchekinoazot completed the implementation of four significant large-scale projects: the M-450/A-135 combined methanol/ammonia production unit, the SK-200 sulfuric acid unit, the production of perfume-quality dimethyl ether (joint venture with PCC SE of Germany) and new treatment facilities using membrane technology, which allows for the minimal possible environmental footprint.

 New production units are under construction: Methanol-500, nitric acid/ammonium nitrate complexes (AK-270/AC-340), and ammonia/urea (A-525/K-700).